sabbir-uoulu/open-source-5g-ntn/README.md

 The complete 4-step contention-based RACH succeeds over the GEO round trip, the UE registers with the core, and a PDU session with a dedicated DRB is established.

 ---

-## Engineering highlights

-Getting RACH to complete over GEO-scale timing required solving two non-obvious problems, both documented in detail in [`lab-notes.md`](./lab-notes.md):

-1. **RFsimulator clock divergence under load.** The simulator's lock-step sample exchange diverges unless its threads get real-time scheduling.
-Fixed by running gNB and UE under `chrt -f 80` (SCHED_FIFO) with the CPU governor set to `performance` (cf. OAI issue #829).

-2. **RAR response window not NTN-aware** *(protocol-level fix)*.
-The gNB's Msg2/RAR response-window check was capped at 80 ms while a GEO round trip is ~477 ms, so the random-access handshake never closed.
-The Msg3 path already added the NTN K-offset, but the RAR window did not.
-The patch `03-ntn-rar-window-koffset.patch` makes the RAR window NTN-aware; terrestrial behaviour is unchanged.
-RACH completed on the next run.

-All local patches are in [`patches/`](./patches/), each with a documentation header explaining the problem, root cause, and fix.
-Three patches were applied to produce the working build.

----